mmorianos/stack/Readme.md

       10.30.176.0/20 spare

 The VPC itself will contain a single network gateway to route traffic in and out of the different subnets.
-The Stack terraform will automatically create 3 separate [NAT Gateways][nat-gateway] in each of the different subnets.
+The Stack terraform will automatically create 3 separate [NAT Gateways][nat-gateway], one in each of the different subnets.

 Traffic from each internal subnet to the outside world will run through the associated NAT gateway.